GimbiyaSa/campus_study_buddy/docs/infrastructure/testing.md

 ## How to Write New Tests

-**Test files live next to components/pages:**
+#### Test files live next to components/pages
 - Example: `src/components/Sidebar.test.tsx`, `src/pages/Dashboard.test.tsx`

-**Use React Testing Library and Vitest:**
+#### Use React Testing Library and Vitest
 - Import from `@testing-library/react` and `vitest`

-**Mock API calls:**
+#### Mock API calls
 - All API endpoints are mocked in `src/setupTests.ts`.

-**Best practices:**
+#### Best practices
 - Test loading, error, and success states
 - Simulate user interactions with `fireEvent` or `userEvent`
 - Use `await screen.findBy...` for async UI

 ---

 ## How to Report Issues or Flakey Tests

-**If a test fails unexpectedly:**
+#### If a test fails unexpectedly
 1. Check the error message and stack trace.
 2. Re-run the test to confirm if it is flakey.
 3. Document the issue in the project issue tracker (GitHub Issues or your team's system).
 4. Include:
   - Test file and test name
   - Error output
   - Steps to reproduce
   - Any recent code changes

-**Feedback process:**
+#### Feedback process
 - All team members can report test issues.
 - Assign issues to the responsible developer or QA lead.
 - Track resolution and document fixes in the issue comments.

 ---

 ## How to Use Automated Tests

-**Before merging code:**
+#### Before merging code
 - Run all tests and ensure 100% pass rate.
 - Check coverage report for regressions.

-**When adding new features:**
+#### When adding new features
 - Add tests for new UI, API, and edge cases.

-**When refactoring:**
+#### When refactoring
 - Update or add tests to cover new logic.

 ---